One day in Bruges is simply not enough.

 If you can get the time off work or aren’t completely set on summer travel this is when I’d recommend visiting for the best experience!

-What to Do with One Day in Bruges
+How to Spend One Day in Bruges

 You can adjust it depending on your timeframe and whether you’re arriving from Brussels or waking up in town.